Vintage cars rumble through Dubuque during cruise

 Mark VanEpps also drove a Model A, but his vehicle boasted a boogie board on the roof and an American flag lazily flapping in the breeze.

-Although it looks unfinished, the Dodgeville, Wis., auto mechanic actually painted it to look aged.
+Although the car looks unfinished, the Dodgeville, Wis., auto mechanic actually painted it to look aged.
 He and two buddies restored the vehicle about six years ago after VanEpps, while deer hunting, discovered it abandoned in the woods.

 “The roof was gone and the sides had folded in.
 You had to have an imagination to ever think it would be a car again,” he said.
 “It was worth saving.”